Bouhm/stardew-valley-mods/NPCMapLocations/README.md

   ]
 },
 ```

-The first point between the curly brackets represents the top-left corner, and then following point represents the bottom-right corner.

 ### Single points

 Instead of an area with tracking, if you want to display the character in a location in a single point on the map, you only need to specify the `MapX` and `MapY` like so: